jecr01t/ExData_Plotting1/myplots/Readme.md

 #Instructions

-This directory contains all the files a indicated in the assignment.
+This directory contains all the files a indicated in the assignment (images as png files and scripts as R files).

 There's one additional script: "loadData.R".
 Its sole purpose is to initialize the data frame the plotting scripts use for processing.